se-edu/collate/docs/Development-Environment-Setup.md

 ![add-jdk-1](images/dev-env-setup/add-jdk-1.png)

-5. Navigate to the directory of your installed JDK
+5. Navigate to the folder of your installed JDK

 ![add-jdk-2](images/dev-env-setup/add-jdk-2.png)